brant1868/brant1868.github.io/_pages/about.md

 Working Papers
 ------
+[The Noise Share of the 52-Week High Effect on Mergers and Acquisitions](https://brant1868.github.io/) (with Leonidas G. Barbopoulos, Yue Liu, and Jo Danbolt).
+Working Paper.
 - [The Noise Share of the 52-Week High Effect on Mergers and Acquisitions](https://brant1868.github.io/) (with Leonidas G. Barbopoulos, Yue Liu, and Jo Danbolt).
 Working Paper.
 - [A Win-to-win Explanation of Extraordinary Acquirers](https://brant1868.github.io/) (with Leonidas G. Barbopoulos, and Yue Liu).
 Working Paper.
 - [Firm-level Data Assets and Inorganic Growth](https://brant1868.github.io/) (with Leonidas G. Barbopoulos, and Yue Liu).
 Working Paper.